-The addition of a number to a trademark or a misspelling in a domain name is also insufficient in itself to negate confusing similarity between a trademark and a domain name, in the present case the addition of "800" in the Disputed Domain Name can increase the confusing similarity, internet users could deem that 800 is a new software of the Complaint.
+The addition of generic word to a trademark or a misspelling in a domain name is also insufficient in itself to negate confusing similarity between a trademark and a domain name, in the present case the addition of "geeks" in the Disputed Domain Name can increase the confusing similarity.
 Amongst others, GA Modefine S.A. v.
 Mark O'Flynn Case No. D2000-1424 "It is indeed obvious that although the Respondent's Domain Name is composed out of the word "armani" and the (descriptive) word "boutique", the first of these terms is incontestably the principal part of the Disputed Domain Name.
 In this view, the Administrative Panel finds that the Disputed Domain Name is confusingly similar to the Complainant's trademarks".